dtinth/jamurust/README.md

 ```
 ./jam-listener --server 127.0.0.1:22124 | ffplay -f s16le -ar 48000 -ac 2 -i -
 ```

+An example Node.js HTTP server that can stream an arbitrary Jamulus server as a live MP3 broadcast is provided as an example in `contrib/radio`.

 ## Building for Linux x64